UMF - African pattern logo

 Jon Kabat Zinn

-One of the definitions that we use in our training programmes is from the late Rob Nairn, Founder of the Mindfulness Association.
-Rob defines Mindfulness in a wonderfully simple way:
+Another definition we use in our training programmes is from the late Rob Nairn, Founder of the Mindfulness Association.
+Rob defined Mindfulness in a wonderfully simple way: as

 “Knowing what is happening when it is happening;